-Mary Batchelder is the Administrative Assistant for Student Accessibility Services.
+Mary Batchelder is the Office Manager for Student Accessibility Services.
 Mary coordinates the reception area and is most always the first person to interact with students, staff, and faculty who contact Student Accessibility Services to request information or to schedule an appointment.
-Mary also provides administrative, fiscal, and data management support.
+Mary also provides administrative, fiscal, human resources, and data management support.
 Mary has been with Dartmouth College since March of 1996, working for the Dartmouth College-American University of Kuwait Project, and the Dartmouth Center on Addiction, Recovery and Education.
 You may reach Mary by calling 603-646-9900 or e-mailing her at Student.Accessibility.Services@Dartmouth.edu.

 Larry Cusick is Student Accessibility Services' Adaptive Technology Specialist.
 He is responsible for arranging the delivery of quality remote captioning services in a classroom setting for Deaf and Hard of Hearing students.
 He also coordinates the document conversion process which includes provision of audio materials, converting material for text-to-speech software, and training students on the appropriate technologies, arranging for Braille transcription and researching emerging assistive technologies.
 In addition, he is responsible for researching, training and managing the delivery of other adaptive technology including voice recognition software, white screen technology and video captioning.
 Larry serves on the Dartmouth College 504/ADA Committee and staffs the Foreign Language Waiver Committee.
 He received his Bachelors of Science degree in Environmental Science from Purchase College in New York State.
 Questions and comments related to captioning, document conversion and adaptive technology support currently provided by Student Accessibility Services may be directed to Larry at (603) 646-8648 or via e-mail at Lawrence.C.Cusick@Dartmouth.edu.